 - Research is done during the summer of the current academic year and through the next academic year.
 Students are asked to enroll in the research course numbers (or Honors courses) every semester they are doing research.
 The zero credit option is not available in a semester that they are not enrolled in any other class ( happens in summer sometimes).

-- Applicants must have an overall 3.0 GPA and a graduation date of no sooner than May, 2019.
-The USP scholars for this term cannot graduate before Spring, 2019.
+- Applicants must have an overall 3.0 GPA and a graduation date of no sooner than May, 2021.

 Applicants must submit: